 - Subtle mirroring

-Overall, women tend to be more aware of their body language and others body language cues.
+Overall, women tend to be more aware of their body language and the body language cues of others.